youwen5/web/routes/writing/+ai-in-education.typ

 ]

 Around 26% of students are using AI for assignments @SidotiUSTeensChatGPT2025, which is likely an underestimate.
-So, not quite the #quote[everyone] Ananth describes, but a significant chunk.
+So, not quite the "everyone" Ananth describes, but a significant chunk.

 = A thought experiment about ethical AI use

-In the previous section, we briefly touched on the ethics of AI use, and we expound upon that here, in particular highlighting how #quote[ethical AI use] is often _not_ ethical upon further inspection.
+In the previous section, we briefly touched on the ethics of AI use, and we expound upon that here, in particular highlighting how "ethical AI use" is often _not_ ethical upon further inspection.

 In _Camera Obscura_, AI litigator Matthew Butterick makes the argument that